 It is obvious that after passing through all these empirical literature reviews, still research gap has been spotted.
 While most significant researches has explored the role of monetary incentives in employee retention, the impact of non-cash perks remains under-investigated, particularly within the private sector.
 Existing studies primarily focus on non-monetary rewards abroad contexts, leaving a substantial gap in understanding how non-monetary factors such as career development opportunities, recognition programs, and work-life balance contribute to employee retention (Alfes et al., 2019).

-The Research gap is where previous researcher focused only to mention motivational factors, but they did not show how motivated employees could help the organization to survive and how motivation could influence employee performance in the working areas.
-Additionally, most researches were conducted outside the Tanzanian context that can’t be compared with the real situation of our forms of non-cash perks in relation to our employees’ performance.
-The researcher’s purpose is to overcome the gap by showing how different non-cash perks might influence job performance at Pretty Development for Poverty Reduction (PDPR) in Njombe which has been chosen as the case study to represent all other private sector organization.
-At Pretty Development for Poverty Reduction (PDPR) in Njombe, there is a pressing need to identify and evaluate these non-cash perks to provide a more comprehensive understanding of their effectiveness in enhancing the so called employees performance.
+The research gap lies in that previous researchers focused only on mentioning motivational factors, without demonstrating how motivated employees could help organizations survive or how motivation could influence employee performance in the workplace.
+Additionally, most studies were conducted outside the Tanzanian context, making their findings potentially incomparable to the real situation of non-cash perks and their relation to employee performance in Tanzania.

-2.4 Conceptual Framework
+The researcher's purpose is to address this gap by showing how different non-cash perks might influence job performance at Pretty Development for Poverty Reduction (PDPR) in Njombe, which has been chosen as a case study to represent private sector organizations.
+At PDPR in Njombe, there is a pressing need to identify and evaluate these non-cash perks to provide a more comprehensive understanding of their effectiveness in enhancing employee performance2.4 Conceptual Framework

 The conceptual framework for this study is designed to examine the relationship between non-cash perks and employee performance at Pretty Development for Poverty Reduction (PDPR) in Njombe.
 This framework provides a visual and theoretical model for understanding how different non-cash perks impact employee performance and how these effects can be optimized.